exposit/katamoiran/_posts/2017-09-02-solo-folio-prototype.md

 </a><br>
 </center>

 And I'm not 100% certain the closing tab is long enough; I adjusted it a bit and it should be.
-If the slot's a PITA, well, velcro.
+If the slot's a PITA, well, velcro or a rubberband.

-The idea is to glue .5 inch hex paper and .5 inch grid to the back of each panel, then put a magnetic receptive sheet in each inside holder.
-The spacing's kind of approximate at the moment since I have no magnetic boards to test with.
-For general carry-stuff around use you'd want to make the pockets deeper (which is trivial).
+The idea is to glue .5 inch hex paper and .5 inch grid to the back of the middle and right panel, then put a magnetic receptive sheet in each inside holder.
+The spacing's only approximate at the moment since I have no magnetic boards to test with (and I suspect they're a bit too far apart).

+For general carry-stuff around use, where the items aren't fixed in place, you'd probably want to make the pockets deeper, but that's trivial.
+They could also be glued down to reinforce the edges or cut off entirely if preferred.

 <center>
 <a href="{{ site.baseurl }}/img/posts/{{page.imagefolder}}/four.jpg" target="new">